vaeman/NSS/README.md

 Where
 𝑣
 ⃗
-v
  is the velocity field,
-𝜈
-ν is viscosity, and
+𝜈 is viscosity, and
 𝑓
-⃗
-f
-	​

- is any external force (like a mouse drag).
+⃗	​is any external force (like a mouse drag).